-America's Cup: 'Incredible' AC45F boats take to the waves
+America's Cup: 'Incredible' boats to take to the waves

 "From what we've seen, in the turbo boats and our development boats, they are going to be incredible."

-The AC45F is a five-man, wingsail-powered catamaran which glides above the water on foils.

-Ben Ainslie, skipper of Land Rover BAR, previously said his team had set the "very ambitious" target of winning the America's Cup and spoke to CNN about the new class' complex design.
+Ben Ainslie, skipper of Land Rover BAR, previously said his team had set the "very ambitious" target of overall victory and he spoke about the complexity of this new class of boat.

-"As you can imagine, it's not just the hulls and the composites that go into the hull, but a lot of the systems are also very technical.
+"As you can imagine, it's not just the hulls and the composites that go into the hull, but a lot of the systems are also very technical," said the Briton, who is a four-time Olympic gold medal winner.

 "Those systems are going to be a big part of the performance."